xavierrao/blindMazeNavigation/README.md

 # Blind Crown Quest

-A multiplayer fantasy board game where 3 players race to reach the Crown while navigating a mysterious grid filled with shops, traps, combat, and the dreaded Shadow Realm.
+A multiplayer fantasy board game where 3 players race to reach the Crown while navigating a mysterious grid filled with shops, traps, combat mini-games, and the dreaded Shadow Realm.

 ## Game Overview